SuperNupe17/Hardening-a-Linux-Server/README.md

 # Hardening-a-Linux-Server
-Hardened an Ubuntu Linux server by applying security best practices for SSH, firewall, account policies, and system logging
+Hardened an Ubuntu Linux server by applying security best practices for SSH, firewall, account policies, and system logging.
+Configured and secured a Linux-based server environment to defend against unauthorized access, privilege escalation, and service exploitation.
+Implemented best practices in system configuration, network security, and user management to ensure compliance with security baselines and organizational policy.
 Overview:
 This project focused on securing and hardening a Linux (Ubuntu) server to reduce vulnerabilities and protect system integrity.
 The goal was to apply industry-standard security best practices to strengthen authentication, limit access, and enhance system logging and monitoring.